Bursty star formation and galaxy-galaxy interactions in low-mass galaxies 1 Gyr after the Big Bang: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous reviewer for the comments and suggestions to improve this paper.
 This research was enabled by grant 18JWST-GTO1 from the Canadian Space Agency, and funding from the Natural Sciences and Engineering Research Council of Canada.
 YA is supported by a Research Fellowship for Young Scientists from the Japan Society of the Promotion of Science (JSPS).
 MB acknowledges support from the ERC Grant FIRSTLIGHT, Slovenian national research agency ARRS through grants N1-0238 and P1-0188, and the program HST-GO-16667, provided through a grant from the STScI under NASA contract NAS5-26555.

 This research used the Canadian Advanced Network For Astronomy Research (CANFAR) operated in partnership by the Canadian Astronomy Data Centre and The Digital Research Alliance of Canada with support from the National Research Council of Canada the Canadian Space Agency, CANARIE and the Canadian Foundation for Innovation.